kizzx2/FusionMemoryManager/README.markdown

 ### The Problem

 Your caller is going to give you back a `const char *`, and you can't delete that.
-What you want is to delete the actual `std::string` that contains the string.
+What you want is to delete the actual `std::string`.

 ### The Solution -- FusionMemoryManager to the Rescue